Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Methodology

 The splitting rule that results in the maximum impurity drop is selected as the optimal rule of the partition. \item The leaf nodes are scanned, and the leaf whose optimal rule results in the maximum impurity reduction is selected as the growing leaf.
 The optimal splitting rule of the leaf is finally applied to create the child partitions, which are inserted under the leaf.
 Step \ref{item:tree_fitting2} is repeated recursively on the new children. \end{enumerate}

 While \gls{CART} adopts post-processing procedures known as pruning to trim certain branches to reduce the complexity of the tree, we adopt early termination, also known as pre-pruning, to suppress over-fitted branches during tree construction.
-The conditions for early termination are: \begin{itemize} \item The optimal threshold search in Step \ref{item:tree_fitting2} is limited to those that result in partitions of at least a specified minimum size.
-A larger partition results in more accurate \gls{PWM} estimates.
-We found that a minimum partition size of 20--50 covariate--target pairs often yields satisfactory results. \item No further children are allowed under a branch if the maximum impurity reduction of its leaf is lower than a specified limit $T_\text{crit}$.
-We found through experiments that $T_\text{crit}$ in the range of 0.0001--0.01 often results in satisfactory results. \item The number of growing iterations is limited to a specified maximum.
-We found through experiments that it should be kept as large as computationally manageable, such as a value of $40$. \end{itemize}
+The conditions for early termination are: \begin{itemize} \item The optimal threshold search in Step \ref{item:tree_fitting2} is limited to those that result in partitions of at least a specified minimum size. \item No further children are allowed under a branch if the maximum impurity reduction of its leaf is lower than a specified limit $T_\text{crit}$. \item The number of growing iterations is limited to a specified maximum. \end{itemize}

-To illustrate the fitting procedure, we extracted the runtime data from one of the conditional estimators in the bagging ensemble during fitting of the example in \autoref{sec:example} and provided it in \autoref{fig:example_tree}.
-The artwork illustrates the top few nodes of only one of the conditional estimators, and the bagging ensemble consists of a large number of these conditional estimators.
-We encourage the reader to cross-examine \autoref{fig:example_tree} with the procedure described in Steps \ref{item:tree_fitting1} to \ref{item:tree_fitting3} to understand the fitting process.
+To illustrate the fitting procedure, the runtime data from one of the conditional estimators during fitting of the example in \autoref{sec:example} is shown in \autoref{fig:example_tree}.
+The artwork illustrates only the top few nodes of only one of the conditional estimators, while the full ensemble consists of many such trees.
+Readers are encouraged to cross-examine \autoref{fig:example_tree} with the procedure described in Steps \ref{item:tree_fitting1} to \ref{item:tree_fitting3} to understand the fitting process.
+It can be observed from \autoref{fig:example_tree} that as the tree grows deeper, each split conditions the block maxima on increasingly specific subsets of the covariate.
+Consequently, the fitted GEV parameters evolve from broad, population-level estimates near the root toward specialized distributions in the leaves that capture localized effects.
+This hierarchical refinement allows the parameter estimates to specialize progressively, with deeper nodes emphasizing finer variations in extreme densities.

+\paragraph{Summary of hyperparameters} The complete list of hyperparameters and their selection guidelines are shown in \autoref{tab:hyperparameters}.
+Typical of machine learning methods, no closed-form solutions exist for optimal values, and hyperparameter selection is largely empirical and application-dependent, based on trial and error.